Healthdirect Free Australian health advice you can count on.

 How is squamous cell carcinoma treated?

-Usually, the doctor will remove an SCC using simple skin surgery.
+Usually, the doctor will remove your SCC using simple skin surgery.
 They will then look at the area under a microscope to check all the cancer has been removed.
 If it has spread, you might need radiotherapy afterwards.

 Other ways of removing the SCC are: